AarushAgarwal-dev/MedInfoAI/README.md

 - **Frontend** communicates with Flask via REST endpoints for data, and uses Leaflet for maps.
 - **Backend** orchestrates AI queries (Groq) and Google Custom Search, performs web-scraping for price data, and serves static HTML templates.
 - **Database**: Light-weight SQLite seed file for sample blog/articles; client-side `localStorage` for saved items.

 ---

+## ⚙️ How it Works

+1. **User interacts** with the React frontend (search, chat, compare, etc.).
+2. **Frontend** sends API requests to the Flask backend for data, AI answers, or price info.
+3. **Backend** processes requests, queries the SQLite DB, external APIs (Groq, Google), or scrapes pharmacy sites.
+4. **Results** are returned to the frontend and displayed in a user-friendly UI.
+5. **Saved items** are managed in the browser's `localStorage` for persistence.

+---